aedocw/devstack-helper/README.md

 SERIOUSLY, you should only ever do that, never run it on a machine you care about because it will wreck things!).
-It also assumes you're running the VM under something like KVM, VMWare Fusion or VirtualBox with a single NAT'd nic.
+It also assumes you're running the VM under something like KVM, VMWare Fusion or VirtualBox with a *single* NAT'd nic.
 The script will set up the Devstack instance with the provider network, under a single NIC.
-This one also configures Murano and the [App Catalog](http://apps.openstack.org) UI (a Horizon panel).
+This one also configures the [App Catalog](http://apps.openstack.org) UI (a Horizon panel).
 Have fun with it!